jafriyie1/goanime/README.md

 ## Disclaimer

 As of right now this application is still very raw.
 I can't guarantee that it will work for your machine due to the fact that I haven't written full tests for potential pitfalls.
+This program also only works for subbed anime.
+That will change soon.

 ## Upcoming Features
+- Allow Dubbed versions of shows
 - Allow users to put more than one episode
 - Include search feature of possible shows
 - Create GUI App